KhronosGroup/glTF-Sample-Viewer/README.md

   * [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/)
 * Install the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) extension for Visual Studio Code
 * Open the project folder in Visual Studio Code and select `Debug->Add Configuration->Firefox` so the `.vscode/launch.json` file is created.
-* `Debug->Start Debugging` should now launch a Firefox window with the reference viewer and VS Code breakpoints should be hit.
+* `Debug->Start Debugging` should now launch a Firefox window with the sample viewer and VS Code breakpoints should be hit.

 Physically-Based Materials in glTF 2.0